michal-krzyzowski/bak/README.md

 # bak
-Simple backup script for files and directories in Linux, making the backup creation quicker than `cp -r [...]`
+Simple backup script for files and directories in Linux, just making the backup creation quicker than `cp -r [...]`